MSCA-LIKE/OpenScienceTrainingCourse/11_selfstudy5/readme.md

 ## For extra credit
 Write up a short article about your LIKE research and publish it as part of your portfolio (see [self-study 4](../08_selfstudy4/readme.md) for details).

+_6 hours of extra credit are available for this work_

 ## Resources